Chris Harris (basketball): College career

 When Harris was 18, he received a basketball scholarship to the University of Dayton, where he became a teammate of Jim Paxson, Sr., father of future NBA players Jim and John.
 Due to the Korean War, freshmen were allowed to play on varsity teams in 1951, so Harris participated on a powerful Flyers team led by All-American Don Meineke, who would go on to become the NBA's first Rookie of the Year the following year.
-That Dayton squad went 28-5 in 1951-52 and advanced to the final game of the National Invitational Tournament at Madison Square Garden in New York City, considered at that time the national championship of college basketball.
-Dayton would lose to La Salle 75-64 on March 15, 1952.
-The Flyers had a disappointing 1952-53 season, finishing 16-13 and not advancing to the NIT.
-However, in the second-to-last game of that year, on March 1, 1953, Harris played every minute in Dayton's 71-65 victory over number-one ranked Seton Hall University, scoring the game's final point on a free throw.
+That Dayton squad went 28–5 in 1951-52 and advanced to the final game of the National Invitational Tournament at Madison Square Garden in New York City, considered at that time the national championship of college basketball.
+Dayton would lose to La Salle 75–64 on March 15, 1952.
+The Flyers had a disappointing 1952–53 season, finishing 16-13 and not advancing to the NIT.
+However, in the second-to-last game of that year, on March 1, 1953, Harris played every minute in Dayton's 71–65 victory over number-one ranked Seton Hall University, scoring the game's final point on a free throw.
 The loss was the first for Seton Hall in 28 games.
-The Flyers rebounded with a 25-7 record in 1953-54, led by Harris, All-America forward John Horan, seven-foot All-America center Bill Uhl, forward Jack Sallee and guard Don Donoher, who would later become University of Dayton head basketball coach from 1964-1989, assistant coach on the 1984 Gold Medal-winning men's basketball team at the Los Angeles Olympic Games, and a 2015 inductee into the National Collegiate Basketball Hall of Fame.
-Dayton would advance to the NIT Quarterfinals that year, losing to Niagara 77-74 on March 8, 1954.
+The Flyers rebounded with a 25–7 record in 1953–54, led by Harris, All-America forward John Horan, seven-foot All-America center Bill Uhl, forward Jack Sallee and guard Don Donoher, who would later become University of Dayton head basketball coach from 1964 to 1989, assistant coach on the 1984 Gold Medal-winning men's basketball team at the Los Angeles Olympic Games, and a 2015 inductee into the National Collegiate Basketball Hall of Fame.
+Dayton would advance to the NIT Quarterfinals that year, losing to Niagara 77–74 on March 8, 1954.

 As he entered his senior year, Harris had earned a national reputation as an exceptional passer and one of the game's top defensive specialists.
 “He was very good at covering guards.
 He had a textbook stance, like a boxer’s stance.
 He could move his feet,” Donoher said.
 “He wasn’t lightning quick, but he could play up on an offensive player so tight.
 And he was the first Dayton player I remember who took charges.
 He was very clever at getting into position and taking a charge.”

-After finishing the regular season with a 21-3 record, Dayton was back in the NIT, beating St. Louis in the first round with Harris setting a Madison Square Garden record for assists with 13.
-In the Quarterfinals Dayton beat Maurice Stokes and St. Francis 79-73 in overtime and reached the NIT Finals again, losing to Sihugo Green and fourth-ranked Duquesne University 70-58 on March 19.
+After finishing the regular season with a 21–3 record, Dayton was back in the NIT, beating St. Louis in the first round with Harris setting a Madison Square Garden record for assists with 13.
+In the Quarterfinals Dayton beat Maurice Stokes and St. Francis 79–73 in overtime and reached the NIT Finals again, losing to Sihugo Green and fourth-ranked Duquesne University 70–58 on March 19.
 1955.
-It was the second time in his college career Harris would play in the national championship game, in his adopted hometown of New York City, and Dayton would compile a record of 94-29 in his four years there.
+It was the second time in his college career Harris would play in the national championship game, in his adopted hometown of New York City, and Dayton would compile a record of 94–29 in his four years there.